paulhuggett/ifx/docs/index.md

 The program repository uses two different kinds of fixup: external and internal.

 - “External” fixups [[glossary](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#external-fixup)] are used for inter-fragment references.
 Each external fixup references the lowest-numbered section of the fragment associated with a named definition [[glossary](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#definition)].
-The each fragment corresponding to that name is determined by linker’s [symbol resolution rules](https://github.com/SNSystems/llvm-project-prepo/wiki/%5Brld%5D-Symbol-resolution-rules).
+The fragment corresponding to that name is determined by linker’s [symbol resolution rules](https://github.com/SNSystems/llvm-project-prepo/wiki/%5Brld%5D-Symbol-resolution-rules).

 - ”Internal” fixups [[glossary](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#internal-fixup)] are intra-fragment references.
 They are used when data in one section of a fragment needs to reference data in a different section of the same fragment.